useCustomer

 quickstart guide.
 This gives the hooks

 Array of additional data to include in the customer response.
-Options may
+Options include

 , entities